'It Was Shocking': Tenant Turns Rental Property Into an Elaborate Marijuana Grow Operation

 Stealing electricity is a felony, but illegally cultivating marijuana in every room of a house is just a misdemeanor.
 It's estimated this was a million-dollar operation.

-"As I walked through the house, the enormity of the damage was profound — there were holes as large as this throughout the house with venting," said Skibby.
+"As I walked through the house, the enormity of the damage was profound — there were [large holes] throughout the house with venting," said Skibby.
 "There were electrical outlets everywhere, and there were many additional holes just punched through."
 The damage to the home totaled about a quarter-million dollars, plus thousands in city code violations.

 "This house is destroyed," said Lt.
 Bracco.